Updated April 25, 2023

 In a perfect world, everything seems perfect, yes, even bosses.
-But we don’t live in a perfect world and there are really some difficult bosses to deal with.
-If you’re one of those who suffers every day due to a difficult boss, we hear you.
-We know how difficult it is to manage a boss who doesn’t understand your concern and only concentrates on getting things done within the very short amount of time.
-No matter what you difficult boss is all about, whether she is micromanager or a person who gets angry with petty things, here’s our take to deal with difficult bosses.
+But we don’t live in a perfect world, and there are really some difficult bosses to deal with.
+If you’re one of those who suffer every day due to a difficult boss, we hear you.
+We know how difficult it is to manage a boss who doesn’t understand your concern and only concentrates on getting things done within a very short amount of time.
+No matter what your difficult boss is all about, whether she is a micromanager or a person who gets angry with petty things, here’s our take to deal with difficult bosses.

-No, these are not usual tips you will find around the web.
-These tips are real, practical and doable.
-If you pick these and try, you would understand whether they work or not.
+No, these are not the usual tips you will find around the web.
+These tips are real, practical, and doable.
+If you pick these and try them, you would understand whether they work or not.

 Practical ways to deal with a difficult boss at work

 These are practical tips and will work if you work on them.
 You don’t need to be a passive spectator anymore.
 Jump in.
 We have some work to do.